MORGANTOWN -- It's no secret that West Virginia University students like to go out and have a good time.

-The student body's insatiable thirst and penchant for partying have made the school a mainstay on many "Top Party School" lists - such as the ones published by the Princeton Review and Playboy Magazine.
+The student body's insatiable thirst and penchant for partying have made the school a mainstay on many "Top Party School" lists -- like the ones published by the Princeton Review and Playboy Magazine.

-To help combat the dangerous side effects of WVU's alcohol-centric culture - like DUI charges, drunken driving-related automotive accidents and sexual assault - a new local service is making sure students and residents of the Morgantown area have a safe, reliable way to get home at the end of the night.
+To help combat the dangerous side effects of WVU's drinking-centric culture -- like DUI charges, drunken driving-related automotive accidents and sexual assault -- a new local service is making sure students and residents of the Morgantown area have a safe, reliable way to get home at the end of the night.

 Dub V Safe Ride, which was founded by WVU alumnus Eric Watkins in April, is a unique taxi service offering its users two different ways to stay off the roads when they've had a few too many.